Delaware Photographic Society

 ELIGIBILITY

 The competitions are open to all current active Delaware Photographic Society members whose dues have been paid prior to the competition.
 Entries must be photographed using a digital camera or scanned by a digital scanner (including scanned photographic slides or negatives).
 Digital images entered in all categories must be solely the work of the entrant.
-This includes any image manipulation.
+DPS members must have made the original film or digital captures of all parts of a composite image including, but not limited to, sky, background, and subject matter.
+While artificial intelligence (AI) software is allowed to make luminosity, color, and sharpness correction, creation of subject matter via AI software is not allowed.

 COMPETITION CLASSES